Foreign Agricultural Service.

 (d) No delegation in this part to a State or county FSA committee shall prevent the Deputy Administrator from determining any question arising under the program or from reversing or modifying any determination made by a State or county FSA committee.

-(e) The Deputy Administrator may authorize the State and county committees to waive or modify non-statutory deadlines or other program requirements in cases where lateness or failure to meet such other requirements does not adversely affect the operation of the program.
+(f) The Deputy Administrator may, in consultation with the Administrator, FAS, authorize the State and county committees to waive or modify non-statutory application deadlines or other program requirements in cases where lateness or failure to meet such other requirements by applicants does not adversely affect the operation of the program.

-(a) Persons making application for benefits under this program must maintain accurate records and accounts that will document that they meet all eligibility requirements specified Start Printed Page 39483herein, as may be requested by FSA.
+(a) Persons making application for benefits under this program must maintain accurate records and accounts that will document that they meet all eligibility requirements specified herein, as may be requested by FSA.
 Such records and accounts must be retained for 2 years after the date of the final payment to the producer under this program.

 (b) At all times during regular business hours, authorized representatives of FSA, the United States Department of Agriculture, or the Comptroller General of the United States shall have access to the premises of the producer in order to inspect, examine, and make copies of the books, records, and accounts, and other written data as specified in paragraph (a) of this section.